Preschool at Home: Simple Planning for Moms Who Want Flexibility

 Take Note of Your Child’s Current Interests

-For example, my son will go on and on about the AMOUNT of love he has for me.
+For example, my son will talk about the AMOUNT of love he has for me.
 “I love you 70 trillion and 50” he’ll say.
-So I think, I can use his interest in “amounts, figures, and numbers” to plan something for him that focuses on practicing making better sense of something he already talks about on his own.
-He currently enjoys using counting blocks and dice to add and subtract.
+So I can use his interest in “amounts, figures, and numbers” to plan something for him that focuses on practicing making better sense of something he already talks about on his own.

-• Use Pinterest or Google and type in a combination of the two previous points.
+Using Pinterest or Google, type in a combination of the two previous points.

 Scroll to the bottom for a free printable for you that lists Low-Prep Pre-K Activities for Homeschoolers!